29 Oct A Guide on How to Market An Athlete: The Process of Making an Iconic Brand Logo (Part 2 of 6)

 Brand Logo is More Than Just Average Graphic Designs

 Unfortunately, there’s still a large number of people who think logos are just images.
 While it may be true that a logo is one of the physical elements of a brand, it has a responsibility that’s not limited to just representing a business.

 For one, they can make or break the success of a brand.
 Logos will always be the first thing potential customers see in a business — so much so, that their opinion about a brand is said to depend on what a logo looks like.
 Its design should be able to set the right mood and create a good initial impression to ensure leads.

 The visual cues that will be used on the brand’s logo — and other logo ideas — will depend on the values a business wants to stand for.
-For example, Ikea’s iconic blue and yellow color scheme signifies trust and reliability as well as friendliness and affordability.
-Its bold typography creates the impression of a strong, established and inclusive brand.
-The more cohesive and unique elements are, the higher chances of it shaping into a brand that’s easily recognizable.
+For example, Ikea’s iconic blue and yellow color scheme signifies trust and reliability.
+Its bold typography creates the impression of a strong, established, and inclusive brand.
+The more cohesive and unique elements are the higher chances of it shaping into a brand that’s easily recognizable.

 How you convey your sports team’s personality to its target audience matters the most.
 If they get the wrong message, you’ll have a hard time maintaining a following.
 Hence, it’s important that you know the key elements of brand identity design!

 Brand identity should be the result of the process — that’s why it’s expected to complement the core ideas of the entire brand.
 And how do you achieve this?
 By ensuring that all key elements to your visual cues are cohesive with the brand.

 Here are the four key elements you need to make note of in building brand identity!

 There have been several discussions on which should come first, creating a logo or creating a brand.
 But admittedly, it’s hard to say.
 However, looking at the bigger picture, a clear brand is needed before any other tangible elements that will enhance it.